Lugoues/ecs-opentracing/javaapp/README.md

 ## Test the applications
-**Note: Make sure security groups are open for Inbound for the Jaeger and Application TCP ports:8000,8081,16686 in the EC2 instance of the ECS Cluster and your internet proxy allows access to these ports from your workplace.**
+**Note: Make sure security groups are open for Inbound for the Jaeger and Application TCP ports:8000,8081,16686 in the EC2 instance of the ECS Cluster and your internet proxy allows access to these ports in your workplace.**

 ```
 Get the IP address of the running task